tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 As you can see, defining information quality is a constant theme in tech comm research, and while the characteristics are somewhat consistent, they aren't described in the same way, and they are all general and abstract.

-Stringling is troubled by the lack of a unified approach to documentation quality, by the slipperiness of terms and the ambiguity of meaning.
-Is it clear what it means for documentation to be clear, especially when you consider different audiences and varying technical backbrounds?
-Ultimately, Strimling aligns with researchers Wang and Strong (1996) because of the way their research aligns with the "voice of the data customer" and because of the soundness of their framework and research.
-After describing about 20 information quality dimensions, Wang and Strong boil them down to four main criteria.
+Strimling is troubled by the lack of a unified approach to documentation quality, by the slipperiness of terms and the ambiguity of meaning.
+Is it unambiguous what it means for documentation to be clear, especially when you consider different audiences and varying technical backgrounds?
+Ultimately, Strimling aligns with researchers Richard Wang and Diane Strong (1996) because of the way their research aligns with the "voice of the data customer" and because of the soundness of their framework and research.
+After describing about 118 information quality dimensions, Wang and Strong boil them down to four main criteria.
 Yoel explains:

 > Based on their categories, Wang and Strong (1996) concluded that high-quality data must be:
 > * Intrinsically good